RobertPrentner/robertprentner.github.io/_pages/publications.md

 ## 2022

-* C.M.
-Signorelli, I. Cea, and **R. Prentner**.
-[We need to explain subjectivity, but its explanation may not be mechanistic](https://psyarxiv.com/e6kdg), submitted.
 * H. Atmanspacher, and **R. Prentner**, [Editorial: Self, Time, and Quantum](https://www.mindmatter.de/resources/pdf/editorial20_2www.pdf), *Mind and Matter*, 20(2), 173-176.
 * **R. Prentner**.
 [Book Review: Dual Aspect Monism and the Deep Structure of Meaning](https://doi.org/10.53765/20512201.29.11.232), *Journal of Consciousness Studies*, 29(11-12),2022.
 * **R. Prentner**, and D.D.
 Hoffman.
 [Schrödinger and the conscious universe](https://iai.tv/articles/schroedinger-and-the-conscious-universe-auid-2192?_auid=2020) , *iai tv*, 25th July 2022.